Mohammed Hegazy: Reaction of Muslim conservatives

 Gomaa's comments were sharply criticized by Muslim conservatives, who felt that he was opening the door for Muslims to leave their faith.
 Sheikh Gad al-Ibrahim told Al-Quds al-Arabi that "the Egyptian government should find Mohammed Hegazy and apply shari'a, giving him three days to reconvert and then killing him if he refuses".
 Sheikh Youssef al-Badri and Souad Saleh, a professor at Egypt's al-Azhar university where Egypt's top Islamic scholars work, agreed with Al-Ibrahim, openly challenging statements by Egypt's second highest religious authority last month that apostasy from Islam should not be punished in this world.
 Gomaa later clarified his controversial statement by saying that only apostates who "actively engaged in the subversion of society" should be punished.

-However, sharia is enshrined as the basis of Egypt's legal code in Article 2 of the constitution, and many Muslims see no distinction between apostasy and subversion.
+However, shari'a is enshrined as the basis of Egypt's legal code in Article 2 of the constitution, and many Muslims see no distinction between apostasy and subversion.
 A second lawyer, Ramsis Raouf Al-Naggar, announced he would take up the case but then refused.
 Al-Naggar has stated that he is pessimistic that the suit could be won because of all the conflict surrounding it.
 He said that Hegazy had not given them the necessary church documents that could be used in court as evidence of his conversion to Christianity.
 Hegazy recently told reporters that he had found a new solicitor but declined to reveal the name for security reasons.

 Hegazy raised a storm of controversy when pictures of him posing for journalists with a poster of the Virgin Mary were published in the newspapers.

 Fatwas were issued by Muslim clerics calling for Hegazy's death.
 Under at least one fatwa, Hegazy's daughter Miriam will be killed at the age of 10 if she does not choose Islam.
 Hegazy and his wife have decided to remain in Egypt and go ahead with the case, in spite of the various fatwas issued against him and his family.

 He has received death threats by telephone.
 He and his wife have been ostracized by their families and are currently in hiding.
 Christine's family has sworn to kill her because she married a non-Muslim against the family's wishes.

 Hegazy's family was also angry with him.
 In a 2008 interview to a local Egyptian newspaper, Hegazy's father said, "I am going to try to talk to my son and convince him to return to Islam.
 If he refuses, I am going to kill him with my own hands."

 Shortly after, Hegazy released this statement in response to his father: